Main Content

 Compile the Generated S-Function for Simulation

-After you generate the C-MEX S-function source file, to compile the S-function for simulation with Simulink®, call the function legacy_code() again with the first input set to 'compile'.
+After you generate the C-MEX S-function source file, to compile the S-function for simulation with Simulink®, call the function legacy_code() again with the first input set to compile.

 legacy_code('compile', def);

-### Start Compiling rtwdemo_sfun_adder_cpp
+### Start Compiling sfun_adder_cpp

 Building with 'g++'.